 - Once the dough has rested for 30 minutes, knead it again for a few seconds.

-- Divide the dough into 11-12 pieces and roll them between the palms to make lemon sized balls.
+- Divide the dough into 11-12 pieces and roll them between the palms to make lemon-sized balls.

-How to Roll Roti:
+Roll Roti:

 - Dip one dough ball into some dry flour and flatten it.